Gustav Vasa: Legacy

-In Sweden, Gustav Vasa is considered to rank among the country's greatest kings, arguably even the most significant ruler in Swedish history.
 Having led Sweden out of the Kalmar Union, centralised and reorganised the government, cut religious ties to Rome, established the Swedish Church, and founded Sweden's hereditary monarchy, Gustav Vasa holds a place of great prominence in Swedish history and is a central character in Swedish nationalist narratives.
 He is often described as a founding father of the modern Swedish state.
 Historians have nonetheless noted the often brutal methods with which he ruled, and his legacy, though clearly of great and lasting importance, is not necessarily viewed in exclusively positive terms.

 Many details of Gustav Vasa's historical record are disputed.
 In 19th-century Swedish history a folklore developed wherein Gustav was supposed to have had many adventures when he liberated Sweden.
 Today, most of these stories are considered to have no other foundation than legend and skillful propaganda by Gustav during his time.
 There are many stories about Gustav's close encounters with death, however it is questionable if any of his adventures in Dalarna really happened or were dramatised by Gustav; regardless of whether they happened or not, his adventures are still told to this day in Sweden.

 Gustav's memory has been honoured greatly, resulting in embroidered history books, commemorative coins, and the annual ski event Vasaloppet (the largest ski event in the world with 15,000 participants).
 Gustav is remembered in Finland among other things for founding the country's capital, Helsinki, in 1550, and the city of Vaasa in Finland was named after the royal house of Vasa in 1606.
 18th century playwrights and librettists used his biography as the source for some of their works, including the 1739 Gustavus Vasa by Henry Brooke (the first play banned under the Licensing Act 1737, due to Robert Walpole's belief that the play's villain was a proxy for himself) and the 1770 Gustavo primo, re di Svezia.
 The name Gustavus Vasa was also given to Olaudah Equiano, a prominent Black British abolitionist.

 Gustav used to be portrayed on the 1,000 kronor note, until he was replaced by Dag Hammarskjöld in June 2016.
 Gustav has been regarded by some as a power-hungry man who wished to control everything — the Church, the economy, the army and all foreign affairs.
 Nonetheless, in doing this he also managed to unite Sweden, where individual provinces held strong regional power.
 He also laid the foundation for Sweden's professional army that was to make Sweden into a regional superpower in the 17th century.